Ending your tenancy

 - Read all the meters and send a copy of the recordings to the energy suppliers (make sure you keep a copy for your own records)

-- Lock doors and windows and return all keys to Warwick House or Sumner House or send your keys to us via recorded delivery
+- Lock doors and windows and return all keys to Jubilee House or Sumner House or send your keys to us via recorded delivery

 There are also some other ways which a tenancy could end which are outlined below.